Green Lantern I

 Book Two, by Priest and Michael Ahn, stars Alan Scott.
 It presents a greatly expanded version of Alan's origin, including his childhood as a scrappy orphan, how he became a railway engineer, his struggles after the train wreck (which saw him held legally responsible for the crash), and his first meetings with Irene Miller.
 The villain is Lord Malvolio, a peculiar Elizabethan-era Green Lantern who was introduced by Priest in Action Comics Weekly #632 (Dec.
 1988).
 GraphicAudio subsequently adapted the book as an audio drama in 2011.

 Alan Scott controls the great mystical power of the Starheart, an ancient magical artifact created by the Guardians of the Universe.
-(Green Lantern v.2 #111-112) The Starheart was originally fashioned into a lantern, then also into a ring that Scott uses to create hard light constructs and project fire-like plasma blasts.
-Much like the weapons of the Green Lantern Corps, the Starheart's power could be weilded for near-limitless uses.
+(Green Lantern v.2 #111-112) On Earth, a fragment of the Starheart was originally fashioned into a lantern, then also into a ring that Scott uses to create hard light constructs and project fire-like plasma blasts.
+Much like the weapons of the Green Lantern Corps, the Starheart's power could be wielded for near-limitless uses.
+Often the ring's constructs looked as if they were aflame.

-In his early days, he would frequently create walls of light, become immaterial, and use it to be impervious to all metals.
+In his early days, he would frequently create walls of light, become immaterial, and had "immunity to metals."
 His ring needed to touch to its companion lantern once every 24 hours in order to "maintain its potency."
+If caught unaware, he was vulnerable to anything, such as gases or brute force.

 Over time, the artifact's mystical properties also imbued Scott some measure of extended youth.
 Essentially, Alan's body became composed of the Green Flame.
 His appearance of aging is only a magical manifestation of his will.
 (JSA #26)